rodmax/t2/README.md

 Current version should work on:
 * python 2.7.3+

-> porting to python 3 seems simple operation
+> porting to python 3 seems to do easily

 PIP dependencies:
 * [clint](https://github.com/kennethreitz/clint) (Python Command-line Application Tools)